Geoff’s Wedding

 That's why.
 That's why.

 So don't worry about it.
-These are stories from 40 years ago.
+But these are stories from 40 years ago.

 They're all outdated.